ferencdv/missile_trajectory_simulator/README.md

 all relevant information as to the licensing of this code.

 ## Inclusion of Drag

+*May 17*

+Made modifications in layout and size of frame and the way buttons are displayed.
+Files: gui-5171.py and sims5171.py.

 *May 16*

 Major modification to code to include the drag caused by the fins.
 The calculation uses the formula from the book: Mandell, Gordon K., George J. Caporaso, and William P. Bengen.
 Topics in advanced model rocketry.
 MIT Press, 1973.